 - Work with CEO and other members of senior management to develop goals, plans and performance benchmarks, and responsible for the implementation of all, to ensure a diverse Society workplace with equitable management and inclusive opportunities for all Society employees and applicants.

-- Coordinate training and education programs related to improving DEI for Society employees and applicants.
+- Manage and coordinate training, education programs and a digital platform related to improving DEI for Society employees and applicants.

 Personnel Training & Advancement